 A static caravan can cost anything from £10,000 to over £100,000.
-After the purchase, other costs will include the pitch fees, which you pay the park operator.
+After the purchase, other costs will include the pitch fees are, which you pay the park operator.
 Other costs include maintenance costs such as repairs that may occur (it is a good idea to keep a separate fund going for these surprise repairs).
-There is also insurance, energy usage, and other bills like a TV license.
+There is also insurance (click here to find out about holiday home insurance), energy usage, and other bills like a TV license.
 You do not want to get into a position where you have purchased an amazing static caravan, but after a year can no longer afford to pay the pitch fees to the site.
-Therefore, consider the long term affordability of owning a static caravan when you first buy too.
+Therefore, consider the long term affordability of buying a static caravan when you first buy too.

 This depends largely on the status of the park where your static caravan is sited.
 Most parks with static caravans hold a holiday license.
 A residential license is required in order for you to live in your van all year round.
 Here you would traditionally find park homes or sometimes even lodges,

-You can read our article explaining whether you can live in a static caravan full time.
+You can read our article explaining whether you can live in a static caravan full time on our blog here.
 The most important factotrs in residing on a park is the site license and the park operators park rules.